H3rian/PerVerBot-docs/README.md

 ### General Commands
 - `/help`: Shows a list of available commands.
 - `/profile`: Create and manage your user profile.
 A profile is necessary to use features like CS2 and League of Legends match analysis.
+You have to go through both profile sections to create it, even if you leave some field empty.

 <img width="503" height="692" alt="Profile command example" src="https://github.com/user-attachments/assets/5d2aa1d7-149f-484f-a89b-93c22392bfe8">